-In some domains, such as text processing, elements of the sequence are dependant not only in the previous elements but also on those coming after.
-Bidirectional RNNs take this into account and process the sequence in both directions combining or concatenating the outputs.
+In some domains, such as text processing, elements of the sequence are dependent not only on the previous elements but also on those coming after.
+Bidirectional RNNs take this into account and process the sequence in both directions combining or concatenating the outputs [43].
 Results from processing the sequence in either direction are either stacked or aggregated.
 Commonly, simple aggregation functions such as sum or max are used, but in theory, any differentiable aggregation can be applied for this task.